What was your best sexual experience?

 - Think about the sexual activities you would or would not be interested in doing.
 Ask any potential partners about what they want and don’t want to do.
 And, while thinking about boundaries ahead of time may be helpful, it’s always OK to change your mind about what you want to do.

-- Alcohol affects everyone differently, so all participants need to be sober when giving consent to a sexual activity.
-Being sober when giving and getting consent helps make sure that everyone involved is freely and deliberately choosing to participate in the sexual activity.
+- Alcohol affects everyone differently, so being sober when giving and getting consent helps make sure that everyone involved is freely and deliberately choosing to participate in the sexual activity.

 - Having sex only when everyone’s sober can safeguard your future goals by reducing the chance of legal or University disciplinary actions.
-Alcohol is involved in 90% of cases of sexual assault on college campuses.
+Alcohol is the substance used most frequently used to facilitate sexual assault on college campuses.
+(Read more on the SAPAC website.)
 If everyone’s sober, your consent conversation will be much more likely to reflect everyone’s true desires about a sexual encounter.

-For confidential resources and support related to sexual assault, stalking, or harassment, see the Sexual Assault Prevention and Awareness Center (SAPAC).
-For immediate assistance, call the SAPAC Crisis Line (24/7) at 734-936-3333.
+- For confidential resources and support related to sexual assault, stalking, or sexual harassment, see the Sexual Assault Prevention and Awareness Center (SAPAC).
+For immediate assistance, call the SAPAC Crisis Line (24/7) at (734) 936-3333.